boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 - A public IP is required.
 Check to make sure appropriate ports are open if your server is behind a firewall.
 Cloud-providers must use ipv4.
 Will not work on ipv6, so if a server has only ipv6 it won't serve internet.

 - NetBird binary - Default server config has NetBird in /bin.
 If you have the netbird binary in /usr/bin/ instead of /bin you will need to edit the config.

+- If you are an advanced user - you can view the LOG FILES AT <https://x.x.x.x:19531/browse> (REPLACE X.X.X.X W/ WAN IP ADDRESS OF YOUR MOTHERBORED) You must open the port on your cloud firewall for this to work.
+Be sure to close the port after done with logs.